awsdocs/amazon-lightsail-developer-guide/doc_source/enable-session-stickiness-persistence-or-change-cookie-duration.md

-# Enable session persistence for your load balancer in Amazon Lightsail<a name="enable-session-stickiness-persistence-or-change-cookie-duration"></a>
+# Enable session persistence for Amazon Lightsail load balancers<a name="enable-session-stickiness-persistence-or-change-cookie-duration"></a>

  *Last updated: November 29, 2017*